 There is a registry at the University of Chicago of patients with Clear Cell Adenocarinoma (CCA).
-[The email address on the UChicago site is incorrect.
-The email below is correct.]
 If you’ve been diagnosed with CCA, you can sign up for the registry and get additional help, including information about specialists in your area, from the team at the registry.

 Here is the explanation of the registry given on the UChicago website:

 What is the Registry?

 The Registry for Research on Hormonal Transplacental Carcinogenesis (the Registry) is an international research registry of cancer patients with clear cell adenocarcinoma (CCA) of the vagina and/or cervix or other specific gynecologic cancers who may or may not have been exposed to diethylstilbestrol (DES) or other synthetic hormones in utero (while still in their mother’s womb).